Open cell property in weakly o-minimal structures: Weakly o-minimal expansions of real closed fields

-A strong cell $C \subseteq M^m$, $m\geq 2$, is called a refined strong cell if each of the boundary functions appearing in its definition is regular.
+A strong cell $C \subseteq M^m$, $m\geq 2$, is called a refined strong cell if each of the cell-defining functions appearing in its definition assumes all its values in one of the following sets: $M$, $\ov{M} \setminus M$, $\{-\infty \}$, or $\{ +\infty\}$.
 Refined strong cells in $M$ coincide with strong cells in $M$.
+Note that the definitions of strong cells in \cite{W1} and \cite{W2} are not identical.
+A strong cell in \cite{W2} is called a refined strong cell in \cite{W1}.
+In this paper, we follow the terminology of \cite{W1}.

 Let $C \subseteq M^m$ be a strong cell and $f : C \to \ov{M}$ definable.
 The function $f$ is said to be strongly continuous if it has a unique continuous extension $\ov{f} : \ov{C} \to \ov{M}$.